 Open oval window 2, 3, 4, 5 mm

-• Slowing down mental and physical development.
+• Slowing down the mental and physical development.

 • Loss of consciousness and dizziness.